wongwh2002/CS2113TeamProject/docs/UserGuide.md

 **Format:** `add income {$AMOUNT} {$DESCRIPTION} [/$DATE/] [*$TAG*] [~$FREQUENCY~]`
 - `{$AMOUNT}`: Numerical value of the income, up to 2 decimal places will be taken.
+  - 0 > amount => 1 million.
+  - Adding of that entry must not result to the total income to be more than 10 million.
 - `{$DESCRIPTION}`: Name of the income.
+  - Must be free of /, * and ~ characters.
 - `[/$DATE/]`: Date of the transaction.
   - Must be of YYYY-MM-DD format, eg.`2023-01-21`.
   - If left empty, it would be set to the date of entry.
   - Enclosed in forward slashes.
 - `[*$TAG*]`: Label for the entry.
+  - Must be free of /, * and ~ characters.
   - Enclosed in asterisks.
 - `[~$FREQUENCY~]`: Frequency of recurrence to automate repeated transactions.
   - Enclosed in tilde.